eliasku/hxmake/README.md

 3. Should run on MacOS / Windows / Linux

 ### Cache your make program cases
-You able to add `--neko` to arguments, in this case hxmake will generate make.n in your current working directory, and will run it as usual but with `neko`.
+You able to add `--haxe` to arguments, in this case hxmake will be runned in compile-time on `macro` context, By default file `make.n` will be generated and executed with your current `neko`.
 This program will include all your built-in arguments, but you able to run it with additional arguments.
 You need to recompile your make if you modify your make-scripts or change your project in multi-module perspective.

 Regular make program:
-`hxmake --neko` - just build your make program
+`hxmake` - just build your make program
 `neko make.n test --override-test-target=js` - for example, run your make program with additional arguments

 Specified make program:
-`hxmake --neko test --override-test-target=js` - build make program which will always run `test` task for `js` target `neko make.n  --override-test-target=flash` - and run your `test` task, but for `js` and `flash` target
+`hxmake test --override-test-target=js` - build make program which will always run `test` task for `js` target `neko make.n  --override-test-target=flash` - and run your `test` task, but for `js` and `flash` target

 # TODO: